Daily U.S. COVID-19 deaths again top 3,000 as officials scurry to distribute vaccine

 Political leaders and medical authorities have launched a two-pronged media blitz avowing the safety of the vaccines while urging Americans to remain diligent about social distancing and mask-wearing until inoculations become widely available.

-Experts fear deaths and cases could further soar if people reject their advice to cancel year-end holiday gatherings.
+Officials are urging people to cancel year-end holiday gatherings in order to control the spread.
 A significant portion of the American public has already shown disdain for basic public health guidance, and only 61% of respondents in a recent Reuters/Ipsos poll said they were open to getting vaccinated.

+With hospitalizations setting a record for the 18th day in a row, surpassing 112,000 on Tuesday, health experts warn the death toll will rise even further in the weeks ahead.

+“It is not over yet,” Dr. Anthony Fauci, a member of the White House coronavirus task force, told CBS News on Wednesday.
+“We have to abide by the public health measures that we talk about all the time.
+This is not going to just turn around overnight ... public health measures are the bridge to get to the vaccine, which is going to get us out of this.”

 The virus has spread so fast that many California hospitals have run out of space in their intensive care units.